zehor-l/Diabetes-Prediction-Using-Machine-Learning/README.md

 Data Preprocessing: Includes steps like handling missing data, feature scaling, and data standardization.
 Model Evaluation: Assess the model’s accuracy on both training and testing datasets.

-#### All steps of the project, including data preprocessing, model training, evaluation, and prediction, are thoroughly explained in the accompanying Google Colab notebook.
-Make sure to follow the instructions provided in the code file.
+#### All steps of the project are thoroughly explained in the accompanying Google Colab notebook.

 ## Contributing 🤝
 Feel free to submit issues, fork the repository, and send pull requests.
 Contributions are welcome!